-Back in November, Chancellor Philip Hammond announced that stamp duty would be abolished for first-time buyers buying a home of up to £300,000.
-But what is stamp duty and how much will this really help first-time buyers?
+Back in November 2017, Chancellor Philip Hammond announced that stamp duty would be abolished for first-time buyers buying a home of up to £300,000.
+But what is it and how much will this really help first-time buyers?

 What is stamp duty?